krilangs/ComPhys---Master/README.md

-Files very messy at this point.
+Python files are a bit messy at this point.

 * *Masteroppgave_tmp.pdf* is the master thesis (so far).